Check out this DIY Fluted Dresser makeover with a thrifted Art Deco style dresser, paint, and some wooden half dowels to give a fresh and modern look.

 I tried to screw the screws back in, but they wouldn’t grip anything.
 So I grabbed some larger and longer screws from my stash and screwed the drawer track back into place.

-Check out my post on how to test for lead paint on furniture to learn more.
+Check out my post on how to test for lead paint on furniture with a lead paint test kit to learn more.

 And then since I planned to change out the hardware, I filled the old hardware holes with my favorite filler and wood repair product, KwikWood.

-Learn more about how to use KwikWood to change hardware holes.
+Learn more about how to use KwikWood to change hardware holes here.

 If you’ve been to my blog or seen my videos before, you might have noticed that I like to try new things.